Subaru XV hybrid performance, top speed, engine

 - 2MPG & CO2 emissionsPrius-like hybrid system doesn’t result in Prius-like economy; this is unfortunately an area where the XV e-Boxer lags well behind its rivals

-- 4Engines, drive & performance - currently readingComposed on-road handling and good off-road ability steal a march on some rivals, but the XV e-Boxer's hybrid setup works better at low speeds than in faster driving
+- 4Performance, engine & drive - currently readingComposed on-road handling and good off-road ability steal a march on some rivals, but the XV e-Boxer's hybrid setup works better at low speeds than in faster driving

-- 5Interior & comfortIt’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong
+- 5Interior, dashboard & comfortIt’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong